Cam2Cam (2014) (AKA "C2C, Darknet")Rating: *1/2

 Starring: Tammin Sursok, Ben Wiggins, Sarah Bonrepaux

 Slasher movies involving cyberspace are not the likeliest bunch to really work out there.
-Not without getting some criticisms on their attempt to mix our modern social elements with something as cliched as bodycount horror films.
+At least, not without getting some criticisms on their attempt to mix our modern social elements with something as cliched as bodycount horror films.

-Still, sometimes it's all in the delivery that could make it work; CRY_WOLF (what could be considered as the earliest example of these films) has a watchable direction despite its lack of
+Still, sometimes it's all in the delivery: CRY_WOLF (what could be considered as the earliest example of these films) has a watchable direction despite its lack of

-Taking place in Thailand, we begin with a lengthy scenario involving a woman, alone in her cheap apartment, playing tease with another woman over a video chat site.
-What started as a kinky play soon escalates to a vulgar and creepy conversation; a tad too late to back out now as our girl notices her chatmate was stripping while the message was being typed and whoever it was on the other side of the site knew what she was doing.
+Taking place in Thailand, we begin with a lengthy scenario involving a woman, alone in her cheap apartment, playing tease with another woman at a video chat site.
+What started as a kinky play soon escalates to a vulgar and creepy conversation, and it's a tad too late to back out now as our girl notices her chatmate was stripping while the message was being typed and whoever it was on the other side of the site knew what she is doing.
 (Think the opening for Scream, with less star power and more cybertalk)

 Note, the apartments and the site were the same ones from the opening kill so if this is to say anything, we can easily tell these kids may have something to do with the murder but just about half an hour into the movie, our killer suddenly kills himself by jumping unto an incoming truck, thus thickening our plot into something unexpected.